This part of my working life came about because of two reasons.

 Secondly, an opportunity of employment in my wife’s father’s family business, a substantial typesetting company based in Melbourne.
 Dudley E. King Linotypers.

-It was a medium size company with a large number of family members, ranging over three generations, but only two at the time I became involved.
+It was a medium size company with a large number of family members, ranging over three generations, but only a few at the time I became involved.
 My father-in-law, Malcolm Evan King managed a branch of the company specializing in Monotype production, casting and setting lead-composite (mainly lead and tin), type in the form of individual letters, numbers and symbols in a large range of type fonts (styles or type faces) and sizes.

 One Monotype machine type did automatically align the smaller sizes of individual letters in small blocks of lines and paragraphs, to be finally composed into pages by hand on the work bench.
 That casting machine was instructed on the order of the letters by hole-punched paper tapes manufactured by a keyboard operated console.
 A highly technical process requiring highly skilled operators.

 (This method of typesetting contrasted with Lino-typesetting which produced lines of type individually on a different but also keyboard controlled machine.
 Also a highly skilled procedure but not requiring the paper tape).

 A second type of monotype machine was called a “Super Caster” which cast individual single letters etc. for completely manual composing on the bench.
 Suitable for and enabling quite large symbols to be created.

 Moulds, or dies, for all the different symbol sizes, for both machine types, were purchased from the original Monotype company in UK.